MacKenzie Scott: Philanthropy

 Forbes reported, "the unrestricted and ultimately more trusting nature of Scott's philanthropy is the exception, not the norm in their world."
 The New York Times noted that "Ms. Scott has turned traditional philanthropy on its head... by disbursing her money quickly and without much hoopla, Ms. Scott has pushed the focus away from the giver, and onto the nonprofits, she is trying to help."
 Scott stated she believed "teams with experience on the front lines of challenges will know best how to put the money to good use."
 According to a report from the Center for Effective Philanthropy, slightly more than half of the 277 nonprofit organizations surveyed stated that their grant from Scott has made fundraising easier, with some saying they are able to use it as leverage with other donors and the large gift "has enabled organizations to focus funds where they were most needed to achieve their mission."
+According to Senior Vice President of the Rockefeller Philanthropy Advisors, Renee Karibi-Whyte, competitions like Scott's open call can help organizations who do not have connections with a specific funder get considered.
 In December 2021, Scott faced backlash for a Medium post when she stated she would not reveal how much money she has donated or to whom.
 She subsequently announced that her team would build a website to share details of her philanthropy.
-In December 2022, she posted the link to her donation database.
+In December 2022, she posted the link to her donation database, called Yield Giving.
+Per the website, "Yield is named after a belief in adding value by giving up control."